ColinMaudry/datagouvfr-rdf/README.md

 - Copy upload_template.properties and rename it upload.properties
 - Open it and fill it.
 As-is, your repository requires a user:password combination

+### Run it

+- If Requirements are fulfilled, just run `ant` in `datagouvfr-rdf` root folder.
+- If you have already run the process and just want to reload the data in the triple store, run `ant quick`.

 ### Next steps

 - Tell me!